-Client testimonial is the most powerful indicator of trust.
-It is the most effective way to humanise your company’s brand, reassure your potential client that your business is genuine and the products and services provided by you are great and liked by your other clients.
-According to the survey launched by Bright Local, nearly nine out of ten consumers read online reviews and more than 88% says they believe on those reviews and testimonials.
-They have complete trust on those testimonials and more than 67% of consumers prefer to read 6 or fewer online reviews and testimonials.
+A client testimonial is the most powerful indicator of trust.
+It is the most effective way to humanise your company’s brand and reassure your potential client that your business is genuine and that the products and services provided by you are great and liked by your other clients.
+According to the survey launched by Bright Local, nearly nine out of ten consumers read online reviews and more than 88% say they believe in those reviews and testimonials.
+They have complete trust in those testimonials and more than 67% of consumers prefer to read 6 or fewer online reviews and testimonials.

-If you have been providing high-quality services and products to your clients and have succeeded to make them happy with your services then, why not invite your clients to share their experience with your business or website.
-No matter how much you claim about your products and services to be the best, people will hardly believe because there’s millions of business online and all of them claim to be the best from each other.
-Rather, they will believe on other people’s review on your services and products.
+If you have been providing high-quality services and products to your clients and have succeeded to make them happy with your services then, why not invite your clients to share their experience with your business or website?
+No matter how much you claim your products and services to be the best, people will hardly believe it because there are millions of businesses online and all of them claim to be the best of each other.
+Rather, they will believe in other people’s reviews of your services and products.
 So, include just a few of your best testimonials by your client on your homepage.
-Note that, the testimonials should sound genuine, avoid too much polishing.
+Note that, the testimonials should sound genuine, and avoid too much polishing.

-This is the world with visual culture, where most of the people are visual.
+This is a world with visual culture, where most people are visual.
 They prefer to see visually appealing images on anything.
-Many of research show that images are the best way to attract and get people more connected to your site.
+Many of research shows that images are the best way to attract and get people more connected to your site.
 People prefer real images rather than stock images.
-You must make sure that the image you are using clearly indicates what you offer and totally matches with your website theme.
+You must make sure that the image you are using clearly indicates what you offer and totally matches your website theme.
 Use high-quality images only, poor resolution images are disastrous completely avoid them.

 It is time to showcase the awards, certifications or any associations that you have received to your existing clients and potential clients online.
-Why not take little advantages of the hard work you have done and the recognition that you have received in your industry or business niche.
+Why not take a little advantage of the hard work you have done and the recognition that you have received in your industry or business niche?

-Awards, certification or any other associations, they speak lots about the quality of your work to the world for you.
+Awards, certifications or any other associations, speak a lot about the quality of your work to the world you.
 They not only help you to build an image of a trusted business partner but, also help you to gain the interest of more potential clients.
-So, make a good use of this powerful client attracting weapon on your site’s homepage.
+So, make good use of this powerful client-attracting weapon on your site’s homepage.